Comprehensive thylacine information, provided as a free public awareness campaign.

 Why the name "Tigerman"?

-100 years ago the name "tiger man" was given to people who hunted and killed the thylacine for bounty payments - and they were one of the main reasons it was nearly wiped out.
+100 years ago the name “tiger man” or “tigerman” was given to people who hunted and killed the thylacine for bounty payments - and they were one of the main reasons it was nearly wiped out.
 I chose the name "tigerman" to take that filthy part of the animal's history and reclaim it in an effort to save the species.

 Does the thylacine still exist?

 We cannot say it exists because we currently do not have proof of that.
 However there is plenty of sub-proof evidence and scientific opinion to suggest that it does.
 In other words there is a very real chance that we still have time to save the Tasmanian tiger.
 I sighted two different individuals in 2002, so logic says it should still be there.
 We know the thylacine did exist to recent times, and there is no proof it is extinct.
 There are plenty of reasons why it could still exist, but not one reason why it can’t.
 The most extensive and authoritative scientific study by far (2023) concluded there is “A SMALL CHANCE OF PERSISTENCE IN THE REMOTE SOUTH-WESTERN WILDERNESS AREAS.”
-However small the chance may be, that is not “extinct since 1936”, in fact it is a fantastic and uplifting good news story - that it may not be too late to save this animal!
+However small the chance may be, that is not “extinct since 1936”.
+In fact it is a fantastic and uplifting good news story - that it may not be too late to save this animal!
 Don’t listen to some 30 second facebook opinion, or a scientist telling you it is extinct without ever having set foot in the bush to look for it.
 Don’t listen to a Tasmanian government representative saying we might as well all give up on the species, when the government has had a clear economic conflict of interest.

 What about scientific experts who claim the species is extinct?